Lecture 9

 Notes on Scaling

-The \(W\) matrix will scale up in \(O(N^2)\) so that with more data samples it can become too large to handle well.
-The problem however can be solved with a random \(w\) and with \(W\) alone under these conditions.
-A lower rank \(W\) could help under conditions where the size of \(N\) is large.
+The \(W\) matrix scales up in \(O(N^2)\), so with more data samples it can become too large to handle well.
+A lower-rank \(W\) can help when the size of \(N\) is large:

 \[ W = Q Z^T \]

-This becomes more important when the layers of a SLP are combined into a deep neural network (DNN).
+This becomes more important when the layers of an SLP are stacked into a deep neural network (DNN):

 where \(L\) is the number of layers in the network.
-This is a chain of affine transformations followed by non-linear activation functions and can be expensive to compute in the case where \(N\) is large.
+This is a chain of affine transformations followed by non-linear activation functions, and it can be expensive to compute when \(N\) is large.

 Convolutional Neural Networks (CNNs)